Immersive and Wearable Thermal Rendering for Augmented Reality: Discussion

-Another limitation in the device itself is the inconsistent application of uniform pressure for each TEM on the palm throughout the array.
+Although wearable, the current prototype remains tethered to bench-top control electronics and a water reservoir, constraining user mobility to a tabletop workspace.
+Future iterations should integrate temperature management solutions onto the forearm, potentially via phase-change cooling methods \cite{jungHighHeatStoring2023}, to aid portability.
+If water-cooling or other fluid-based cooling continues to be necessary, a possible space-saving technique could be the removal of a bulky fluid reservoir and instead relying on heat-exchange between fluid in the system's tubing and the skin of the user's forearm.
+Combining such as human skin heat-exchange method with new advances in wearable technology for human thermo-regulation \cite{luoFlexibleLiquidMetalbased2024} could avoid issues with localized temperature discomfort.
+Full portability could then be achieved by relocated Heavy and bulky items such as batteries and control circuitry to a harness, belt, or backpack attached to the user's torso, with minimal cabling extending to the primary device on the palm and forearm.

+Additionally, uneven contact pressure across the thermoelectric array produced variability in response times.
 Attempts were made to allow the TEM array to contour to the palm by using a flexible silicone material and molding it to have a convex shape.
 Yet it is apparent by looking at the system response of individual TEMS (Figure \ref{fig:Ch4-TDFLIR-SystemResponse} (d) and (e)) that not all TEMs exhibited the same thermal response times and damping/underdamping behavior when in contact with the palm.
 Contact pressure has long been known to affect thermal resistance between an object and human skin \cite{chenFingerCoolingContact1994,rykaczewskiModelingThermalContact2019,tiestExperimentallyVerifiedModel2007}.
 A variable contact pressure then affects the heat flow out of a TEM and into the surrounding skin.
 This means that a set of PID gains for temperature control for one set of TEMs will not be appropriate for another set with a different average contact resistance.
 A more efficient way of applying even contact pressure is needed, or a method of determining thermal contact resistance and adjusting individual PID gains accordingly.

-In conclusion, the development and testing of a novel wearable thermal feedback device has contributed to our understanding of what additional design considerations are necessary to enhance user perception and immersion within mixed and augmented reality experiences.
-Despite some limitations related to sample size and uniform pressure application across the thermal elements, the results are promising and demonstrate an exciting avenue for further research and development.
-Moving forward, continued improvements to the device design and the identification of additional design considerations, alongside larger scale testing, are likely to further substantiate these findings and open up new uses for thermal feedback in MR/AR.